bbbradsmith/hatariB/README.md

 The GPL v2 license was inherited from the Hatari project.
 The Hatari source code is incorporated here, in the [hatari/](hatari/) folder with minimal modifications, outlined in the [development notes](DEVELOP.md).

-This project also incorporates libraries from [Libretro](https://github.com/libretro/), unmodified, under a compatible permissive license.
+This project also incorporates header files from [Libretro](https://github.com/libretro/), under a compatible permissive license.

+This project includes [EmuTOS](https://emutos.sourceforge.io/) as built-in available TOS BIOS images, under the GPL v2 license.

 ## Authors